 In 2007 the Station was sold again and converted into high quality bed and breakfast accomodation.
 By this time all of the chimneys that served the buildings had fallen into disrepair.
 We were asked to take a look at them and rectify any problems.

 The Victorian chimneys were built from Staffordshire blue engineering brick.
 The work involved either complete or partial rebuilding of the chimney stacks using the existing bricks which were cleaned up and re-used.
 Brickwork that was structurally sound was repointed.
 Reclaimed chimney pots were sourced and used to finish off the tops.
-Also a doorway was changed back to an original two arched window opening to match the same ‘Ragstone‘ style walling used throughout the construction of the station.
+Also a doorway was changed back to an original brick two arched window opening to match the same granite ‘Ragstone‘ style walling used throughout the construction of the station.